News flashes & acid flashes

 My new 2 CD set Time Flies By is out.
 Co-produced by Tim Eschliman and myself, it has 25 songs from solo to full band covering a time period of 30 years of song writing.
 Preview the songs and musicians, then place your order at the Country Store.

 Nellie McKay covered my song Not So Sweet Martha Lorraine on A Prairie Home Companion.
+It's on her new album My Weekly Reader.

 There's an interview with me in It's Psychedelic Baby Magazine.